Node Feature Kernels Increase Graph Convolutional Network Robustness: ADDITIONAL EXPERIMENTS

-In this set of experiments, we observe to what extent the conclusions drawn in our theoretical analysis carry over to deeper GCN architectures.
-We add an extra message passing layer to the previous single-layer model and repeat our experiments on this deeper model.
+In this set of experiments, we observe to what extent the conclusions drawn in our theoretical analysis carry over to deeper GCN architectures, and how our proposed model performs against similar methods in the deeper architecture setting.
+We add three extra message passing layer to the previous single-layer model and repeat our experiments on this deeper model as well as two state-of-the-art methods, the Jumping Knowledge (JK) and the GCN with residual connections and an identity mapping (GCNII), which are specifically designed for deeper models and take also advantage of the node feature information.
 Part of the results have already been shown in Section 4.1 of the main paper.
-In Figure~\ref{fig:full-multi-layer} we show the full set of results for all six datasets and are able to confirm the trends observed for the single-layer model.
+In Table~\ref{tab:multi-layer_app} we show the results of the remaining four datasets, which agree with the trends observed in the main paper.